JuliaGPU/AMDGPU.jl/docs/src/devices.md

 In AMDGPU, all GPU devices (also known as "agents" in HSA parlance) are auto-detected by the runtime, if they're supported.
-There are three classes of devices: CPU, GPU, and DSP.
+There are three classes of devices:
+- CPU
+- GPU
+- DSP

-In AMDGPU, we only support compilation and execution on GPU devices, so we will henceforth limit discussion to those;
+In AMDGPU, we only support compilation and execution on **GPU** devices, so we will henceforth limit discussion to those;
 however, you may see a `kind` `Symbol` available in the APIs of many device access functions, which defaults to `:gpu`, but could also be `:cpu` or `:dsp`.